Alexandre-Silva/ADM/README.md

 we also want keep track which packages these dotfiles and shell configurations relate to.
-For example, when installing one's favorite text editor, we want to also install the spell-checking tool and accompanying dictionary, some auto-complete tool, code linters, etc. This means, that for *thing* we have all of these dotfiles, shell configurations, and packages to keep track of.
+For example, when installing one's favorite text editor, we want to also install the spell-checking tool and accompanying dictionary, some auto-complete tool, code linters, etc. This ilustrates that for some *thing* we can have a multitude of dotfiles, shell configurations, and packages to keep track of.

-After some research into other tools to perform dotfile management, I found that these topically only handle soft-link management.
-This is, usually, not enough for managing all that we want about our applications.
+After some research into other tools to perform dotfile management, I found that these, typically, only handle soft-link management.
+That is not enough for managing *all* that we want about our applications.
 Enter Alex's Dotfile Manager (ADM).

-// single tool to do it
-// all bash thus no extra dependencies
-// simple syntax.
-But in bash, thus, complicated stuff is possible to express.
+ADM is a tool to support these mentioned functionalities.
+It was heavily inspired by ArchLinux's PKGBUILD system.
+It is also:

+* A one stop shop for dotfile management.
+* Totally implemented in bash/zsh without other dependencies making it very portable.
+* Configuration can be written in any shell script, thus simple things are easy to express while still permitting complex things.

 As a side, ADM was implemented such that it works both on Bash and ZSH.
-However, if you setup.sh files use ZSH only features, don't expect your configurations to work properly in BASH and vice-versa.
+However, if you setup.sh files use ZSH only features, don't expect your configurations to work properly in BASH or vice-versa.

 # Quick-Start